leanix/docs/Onpremise_Requirements.md

 # On-Premise requirements

-The following requirements apply to the current available release of leanIX.
+The following requirements apply to the current available release of LeanIX.

 ## Hardware